triton-inference-server/tensorflow_backend/README.md

 ##### --backend-config=tensorflow,version=\<int\>

-Select the version of the TensorFlow library to be used, available versions are 1 and 2.
+Select the version of the TensorFlow library to be used.
 Default version is 2.
+Note that starting from 23.04 release, the TensorFlow backend only supports TensorFlow 2.
+If you'd like to use TensorFlow 1 with Triton prior to 23.04, you can specify the version to 1 using this command-line option.

 ##### --backend-config=tensorflow,default-max-batch-size=\<int\>